Akureyri Airport: Ground transport

 The airport is located approximately 3 km south of Akureyri, which is on Route 1 (Ring road).
 The town of Akureyri is the largest in Northern Iceland and the airport serves the wider region, including Siglufjörður, Ólafsfjörður, Dalvík, Húsavík and Mývatn.

 Taxis are available at the airport.
 The airport has several car rental options available.

 Buses

 Since 2022, a local company called Sýsli-ferðir has offered bus services branded as 'Akureyri Airport Bus' operating as route 100, however this service presently only operates in connection with international flights.

+From the beginning of 2026, several intercity bus routes operated by Strætó will serve the airport in connection with domestic flight schedules, offering direct connections to Akureyri town centre and other larger settlements in north Iceland.